bgoonz/BGOONZ_BLOG_2.0/notes/articles/PostgreSQL-Setup-For-Windows---WSL-Ubuntu-ab.md

 <figure>
 <img src="https://cdn-images-1.medium.com/max/600/0*mhTM08D1J612VW7J" class="graf-image" />
 </figure>If you follow this guide to a tee… you will install PostgreSQL itself on your Windows installation.
 Then, you will install `psql` in your Ubuntu installation.
-Then you will also install Postbird, a cross-platform graphical user interface that makes working with SQL and PostgreSQL 'allegedly' …(personally I prefer to just use the command line but PG Admin makes for an immeasurably more complicated tutorial than postbird)… better than just using the **command line tool** `psql`**.**
+Then you will also install Postbird, a cross-platform graphical user interface that makes working with SQL and PostgreSQL ‘allegedly' …(personally I prefer to just use the command line but PG Admin makes for an immeasurably more complicated tutorial than postbird)… better than just using the **command line tool** `psql`**.**

 ### Important Distinction: PSQL is the frontend interface for PostgreSQL … they are not synonymous!